Old English metre: Sievers-type lines

 There are numerous subtypes of these lines, as outlined in Cassidy & Ringler and elsewhere.
 The line types above are in alphabetical order of the most frequently used type-lines in the Old English corpus.

 Other scansion systems

 Another metrical system was put forward by John C. Pope in which rhythmic stress is assigned using musical patterns.
 This system seems to make more sense when considering that the poetry of the Anglo-Saxons was set to music.
 An explanation of the Pope system is also included in Cassidy & Ringler and in Eight Old English Poems.

-Use of Anglo-Saxon poetic line in reconstructing documents

-The theory of Old English metre has become an obsession for many scholars, such as Sievers, but what does it all mean in the overall study of Old English poetry?
-As mentioned above, the fact that the structure of Old English poetry is so rigid and formulaic is an incredibly useful tool for extrapolating meaning from damaged or poorly transcribed manuscripts.
-For example, the first part of the “Finnsburg Fragment” is missing, but by using these basic metric ideas, at what some of the words of the last half-line can be guessed: